ConstantinRuhdorfer/ReasonML-GraphLib/README.md

 Why?

 Because the original version was too slow and I was challanged to make a functional version.
-The python version is more easier understandable.
+The python version is more easier to understand.
 This is mostly an experiment.

 ## Build